It’s a gray day at Fitton Green. The gravel roads on the way up were slippery as if covered in ice.

-I walk down the trail listening to a man teach children how to hike.
-It had never occurred to me that one needed to learn to hike.
-“Always carry a map and pay attention to where you are going, if you talk too much you can lose track of where you are.”
+I walk down the trail listening-in as I pass a man talking to a group of children,“Always carry a map and pay attention to where you are going, if you talk too much you can lose track of where you are.”
 This strikes me as profound, possibly even the essence of how to get along as a human.

 The hills are foggy, clouds moving across the ground in discreet formations.
-I pick a spot to draw by some rocks, grateful there doesn’t appear to be any poison oak.
-I wrap a blanket around my legs and make three small sketches of a group of trees.
-I play with value and line in my studies, that’s all I’ve got today.
-I am cold and the uphill trail calls to me as a source of warmth.
+I pick a spot by some rocks to draw, wrap a blanket around my legs, sit down and make three small sketches of a group of trees.
+That’s all I’ve got today.
+I’m cold and the uphill trail calls to me as a source of warmth.

-I pack up my things and walk up the hill to watch the fog.
-I am focused today after a long spell being distracted with a new love interest, sitting in my studio, drawing a few sketches, getting lost in fantasy, realizing I want to be drawing.
-What can I do but yield and watch so I may come to understand the mechanics of this hopeful vigil.
+I pack up my things and walk up the hill to watch the fog, focused today after a long spell being distracted with a new love.
+Sitting in my studio, drawing a few sketches, getting lost in fantasy, realizing I want to be drawing…what can I do but yield and observe the mechanics of this hopeful vigil.

-Something white and brilliant catches my eye moving on the hillside.
+Then something white and brilliant catches my eye moving on the hillside.
 It is tipped dramatically in the silkiest black.
 It is the wing of a Northern Harrier.
 I watch mesmerized as it flies back and forth over the hillside low to the ground, his pale belly stark even in the subtle colors of fog.
-His wings so long he moves at the farthest edge of grace, making his own wave-like rhythm.
-A cloud blows in veiling his flight as he drifts to the far edge and disappears behind the pines.
+His wings so long he moves at the farthest edge of grace.
+A cloud blows in veiling his flight as he drifts to the far pines and disappears.

 I decided Harriers would make a better emblem of wildness and peace for the soft way they fly over the wetland meadows and through the forests under the canopy.
 The boyfriend I left when I got so cold I longed to walk uphill.

-This pining for a new man, I cherish as evidence I narrowly escaped the pressure to stay on the wrong trail just to avoid wearing the dunce cap.
-I will watch these new dreams build and crash, and every time I slip back into my own skin I will be ready to pick up my pack and hike quietly through the fog with sketches to make, a map in hand for the life I want to live.
+This pining for a new man, I cherish as evidence I didn’t stay on the wrong trail just to avoid wearing the dunce cap.
+I will watch these new dreams build and crash—and every time I slip back into my own skin I will pick up my pack and hike quietly through the fog with sketches to make, a map of where my longings might take me.